-- 6.1 Subject to the provisions of paragraphs 6.3 and 8.7 the Directors are authorising officers for the Council.
-In the absence of the nominated authorising officer, applications for authorisation should be submitted to Chief Executive who also has the delegated authority to issue authorisations in relation to any service of the Council.
-Authorising officers may authorise for any service within the Council. - 6.2 Any officer intending to use directed surveillance or a CHIS shall apply for authorisation from the authorising officer or in their absence from the Chief Executive as Head of Paid Service or in his absence a Director who is an authorising officer by completing the appropriate application form as set out at Appendix DS/1 or CHIS/1. - 6.3 Special care needs to be taken with confidential personal information.
-This is information held in confidence relating to the physical or mental health or spiritual counselling concerning an individual (whether living or dead) who can be identified from it.
+6.1 Subject to the provisions of paragraphs 6.3 and 8.7 the Directors are Authorising Officers for the Council.

+In the absence of an Authorising Officer, applications for authorisation should be submitted to Chief Executive, who also has the delegated authority to issue authorisations in relation to any service of the Council.

+Authorising Officers may authorise for any service within the Council.

+- 6.2 Any officer intending to use directed surveillance or a CHIS must apply for authorisation from an Authorising Officer by completing the appropriate application form as set out at Appendix DS/1 or CHIS/1. - 6.3 Special care needs to be taken with confidential personal information.
+This is information held in confidence, relating to the physical or mental health or spiritual counselling concerning an individual (whether living or dead) who can be identified from it.

 Such information, which can include both oral and written communications, is held in confidence if it is held subject to an express or implied undertaking to hold it in confidence or it is subject to a restriction on disclosure or an obligation of confidentiality contained in existing legislation.
 Examples might include consultations between a health professional and a patient, or information from a patient's medical records.
 This also includes legally privileged material, journalistic materials and information given to a Member of Parliament.

-Owing to the very sensitive nature of this type of information authorisations potentially involving confidential personal
+Owing to the very sensitive nature of this type of information authorisations potentially involving confidential personal information must always be made by the Chief Executive or in his/her absence the person who is formally nominated to act on behalf of the Chief Executive.

-- information must always be made by the Chief Executive or in his/her absence the person who is formally nominated to act as the Chief Executive. - 6.4 When completing the application always include a full account of the steps to be taken in the investigation which require authorisation.
+6.4 When completing the application, always include a full account of the steps to be taken in the investigation, which require authorisation.